torvalds/linux/Documentation/trace/fprobetrace.rst

                   (u8/u16/u32/u64/s8/s16/s32/s64), hexadecimal types
                   (x8/x16/x32/x64), "char", "string", "ustring", "symbol", "symstr"
                   and bitfield are supported.
+  (STRUCT)FIELD->MEMBER[->MEMBER] : If BTF is supported, typecast FIELD to
+                  a pointer to STRUCT and then derference the pointer defined by ->MEMBER.

   (\*1) This is available only when BTF is enabled.
   (\*2) only for the probe on function entry (offs == 0).
 Note, this argument access